Scope of Services

 At the time a Deficiency Email is issued, the Firm may include an invoice for the Scheduled Fees (or Hourly Charges, if greater), or at the Firm’s discretion, may leave the matter open for a time (not to exceed thirty days) so that the Entity Review may be completed once the problems are rectified, with additional time being billed as Hourly Charges.

 Special terms applicable to review of certain trust documents.
-For certain trusts that present special legal issues the Firm’s Entity Review services will rely primarily upon to a review of a legal opinion from the trust’s legal counsel that specifies the identity and authority of the trust and the trustee(s) to enter into the loan transaction and perform the trust’s obligations under the loan documents, together with the legal counsel’s recommendation as to the proper signature block for the trust as well as the proper title vesting.
-Trusts in this category include, without limitation, all trusts in which one or more of the original trustees/trustors has died or become incapacitated and, pursuant to the trust provisions, the trust has been or is to be split into two or more sub-trusts.
-The Firm will advise Client when presented with any such trust, and in such cases the Client should request and forward to the Firm a legal opinion from the trust counsel as specified above.
+For certain trusts that present special legal issues the Firm’s pre-defined Entity Review services will require that Client obtain and furnish to the Firm a legal opinion from the trust’s legal counsel which specifies the identity and authority of the trust and the trustee(s) to enter into the loan transaction and perform the trust’s obligations under the loan documents, together with the legal counsel’s recommendation as to the proper signature block for the trust and proper title vesting.
+Trusts in this category include, without limitation, all trusts in which one of the original trustees/trustors has died or become incapacitated and pursuant to the trust provisions, the trust has been or is to be split into two or more sub-trusts.
+The Firm will advise Client when presented with any such trust, and that the Client should obtain and forward to the Firm a legal opinion from the trust counsel as specified above.
 In such cases the Firm shall be entitled to rely upon the correctness of such legal opinion and the Firm’s entity review shall consist solely of a review of such legal opinion.

 Unless the Firm otherwise expressly agrees in writing to the contrary, the Firm shall have no concern, liability or responsibility and will not be providing Client with any advice or representation relating to the following issues or matters: